lbonanomi/doozer/README.md

 # doozer

-> I remember the dark time before Patch Tuesdays
+> I'm old school.
+I remember when patches were so-infrewuent that they came on diskettes sent through the mail.

 This is an appliance that digests the tables of Windows patch version information on https://learn.microsoft.com/en-us/windows/release-health/windows11-release-information and https://learn.microsoft.com/en-us/windows/release-health/release-information and converts them into a RESTful query endpoint.